0xGabi/devnet-v4/README.md

-# Running a node (Nethermind/lodestar) on EIP-4844 devnet-6
+#  Run Ethereum devnet-6 with EIP-4844 for testing

+* Execution client: Nethermind
+* Consensus client: Lodestar

-Working intermitently until some bugs are fixed in clients for devnet-6.
+Working intermittently until some bugs are fixed in clients for devnet-6.

 ## Run